GNU Stow is a program that, as far as I can tell, creates symlinks with predefined paths to your

 dotfiles/vim are the thematic bundles I have created.
 Each directory’s name serves as an argument for

 stow, which then proceeds to add all the enclosed directories/files to their designated paths.
 This practically means:

 # First cd into the dotfiles cd dotfiles # Now create symlinks for bspwm stow bspwm # This will create the following structure inside your $HOME $HOME/ .config/ bspwm/ bspwmrc sxhkd/ sxhkdrc polybar/ config launch.sh # Similarly for the vim theme stow vim # Which adds the following to $HOME $HOME/ .vim/ autoload/ plug.vim spell/ en.utf-8.add en.utf-8.add.spl .vimrc

 Data portability is already great in GNU/Linux land.
 With GNU Stow it just becomes even easier to manage your configurations.
-It is particularly useful for quickly setting up a working environment on a clean install.
+It is particularly useful for quickly setting up a work environment on a clean install.